-Missouri’s Purchasing Managers’ Index (PMI) for April was 52.8, according to the monthly Mid-American Business Conditions Survey, conducted by Creighton University, Omaha, NE.
+Missouri’s Purchasing Managers’ Index (PMI) for January was 55.0, an increase of 1.1 points, and still well in expansion territory, according to the monthly Mid-America Business Conditions Survey, conducted by Creighton University, Omaha, NE.

 Economists consider the index, which measures such factors as new orders, production, supplier delivery times, backlogs, inventories, prices, employment, import orders and exports, a key economic indicator.
-Typically, a score greater than 50 indicates an expansionary economy, while a score below 50 forecasts a sluggish economy for the next three to six months.
+Typically, a score greater than 50 indicates an expansionary economy while a score below 50 forecasts a sluggish economy.

 Note: The national purchasing manager's indices are produced by the Institute for Supply Management, formerly the Purchasing Management Association.